LINH: Culture clash and communication

 Those Vietnamese troops suffered nearly a half-million

-casualties while fighting to defend
+casualties while fighting to defend South Vietnam and, by some

 As far as the Vietnamese side was concerned, we also made